bueler/fa/index.md

 Welcome to the public homepage of **Math F617 Functional Analysis**, Spring 2026, in the [Dept. of Mathematics and Statistics](http://www.uaf.edu/dms/) at the [University of Alaska Fairbanks](http://www.uaf.edu/).

+## UNDER CONSTRUCTION!
+MANY LINKS BROKEN

-This Spring I plan to teach _functional analysis in support of the finite element method_.
+This Spring I plan to teach _functional analysis_ in support of the _finite element method_.
 Each week I will start with a numerical computation of some kind, and then spend the rest of the week gathering the functional analytic definitions and theory to support it.

-Infinite-dimensional topological vector spaces are the bread-and-butter of functional analysis.
-These spaces become useful because they can contain high-quality approximating finite-dimensional subspaces.
-This is best reflected in the finite element method.
-You will only rarely do finite element calculations themselves, and programming will not be an essential skill.
+_Infinite-dimensional topological vector spaces_ are the bread-and-butter of functional analysis.
+These spaces become useful because they can contain the exact solutions of problems like partial differential equations.
+They also often contain high-quality approximating finite-dimensional subspaces, most powerfully in the finite element method.
+This course is not about finite element calculations themselves, and programming will not be an essential skill, but _Sobolev spaces_ and _interpolation_ will be important ideas.

 We will see how this structure works!
 It is experimental.